Crisis (2021 film)

-Crisis was released in the United States on February 26, 2021, by Quiver Distribution, and was released in Canada on March 16, 2021, by Elevation Pictures and on March 16, 2021, in Australia by Universal Pictures.
+Crisis was released in the United States on February 26, 2021, by Quiver Distribution, in Canada on March 16, 2021, by Elevation Pictures and on March 16, 2021, in Australia by Universal Pictures.

 Plot

 Teenage drug runner Cedric Beauville is captured and arrested by the Royal Canadian Mounted Police on the Canada–United States border in possession of large quantities of illegal fentanyl pills.

 Everett University research scientist Dr. Tyrone Brower is contracted by Northlight Pharmaceuticals to carry out a study in support of their newest product, Klaralon.
 The drug is being touted as the first non-addictive painkiller and is due to be released shortly as a replacement for Oxycodone.
 The study uncovers concerning results; Klaralon initially presents as non-addictive when taken daily for the first 7 days (parameters specified by Northlight), however after 7 days it becomes almost three times more addictive than Oxycodone.
 Realising the public health implications, Brower recommends to Northlight they delay Klaralon's release for further testing, which they object to.
 Board member Dr. Bill Simons tries to tempt Brower into changing his mind by offering a large research grant, but Brower refuses.
 With Northlight being one of the university's main donors, Brower finds himself under pressure from department head Greg Talbot to approve the study, but again is reluctant.
 Northlight begins leaking information to discredit his reputation, and Everett University revokes his tenure.
-Desperate, Brower becomes a whistleblower and contacts the FDA, being put in contact with investigator Ben Walker.
+Desperate, Brower contacts the FDA, being put in contact with investigator Ben Walker.

 Detroit based DEA agent Jake Kelly has managed to infiltrate two large scale drug cartels running fentanyl.
 One is run by the Armenian Mafia who operate pill mills across the US.
-The other is based in Montreal, Quebec controlled by drug kingpin Claude ‘Mother’ Veroche, who operates out of a nondescript restaurant called La Marina.
+The other is based in Montreal, Quebec controlled by drug kingpin Claude 'Mother' Veroche, who operates out of a nondescript restaurant called La Marina.
 Kelly intends to convince the two cartels to enter into business, so both leaders can be arrested at once when they meet.
 Kelly has personal motivation for bringing them down, due to his younger sister suffering from crippling heroin addiction.
 Kelly's relationship with Mother becomes strained when news of Cedric's capture comes to light, with Mother becoming concerned there is an informant in his organisation.
-Due to operational funding concerns, Kelly's superior agent Garrett gives him a reduced timescale to organise the meet between the two cartels.
+Due to funding concerns, Kelly's superior agent Garrett gives him a reduced timescale to organise the meet.
 Mother has Cedric killed in custody for his silence, and executes his second in command Guy Broussard after discovering he has been speaking with the authorities.